sealuzh/cloud-workbench/README.md

 2. `vagrant up --provider=aws`

 #### Configure WorkBench Server
-TODO:
- * Docs/automation for
- * Note about time (NTP cookbook)

-* Environment variables: `/home/apps/.profile`
-* Knife config file: `/home/apps/.chef/knife.rb`

-Consider: permissions, dynamic directories (node[appdir])
+* Use the Cookbook attributes to configure the WorkBench server

 ### Install Chef Server

 1. `cd $GIT_REPO_HOME/cloud_benchmarking/chef-repo/site-cookbooks/cbench-chef-server/vagrant-aws-production`
 2. `vagrant up --provider=aws`

+Supported systems:

+* Ubuntu 12.04
+* Ubuntu 13.10

+Note Ubuntu 14.04 has some issues with the postgres cookbook and requirs some work to fix this.
+Other systems have not been tested.

 ## Installation (manual)

 NOTE: The manual installation is not recommendend and has not been tested.
+The requirements listed below are probably not complete.

 ### Requirements